bit101/tinpig/readme.md

 ## Use

 To create a new project-based template, simply type `tinpig`.
-This will display a list of available templats for you to choose.
+This will display a list of available templates for you to choose.

 --- image ---